-Research Interests: Black Feminist Theory, Literature and Media (Social Media, Films, Albums, Video Games, for instance), Feminist Spirituality , Queer Theory, Feminist Development, Ethnic Identity Development, Social Justice Education and Allyship Development
+Research Interests: Black Feminist Theory, Queer Theory, Feminist Development, Social Justice Education, Leadership Education and Allyship Development

-My teaching and research exists at the intersection between Women, Gender & Sexuality Studies, and Cultural Studies.
-I am deeply interested in exploring the ways that women develop and construct feminist identities; especially women of color who co-construct their feminist identities in relation to their racial identity.
-The goal of my research is to offer theoretical understanding for practical application thus I am interested in developing programs, initiatives and services that encourage feminist development.
+The goal of my research is to offer theoretical understanding for practical application, thus I am interested in developing programs, initiatives and services that encourage feminist development.
 In utilizing Black Feminist theory, I hope to center and connect the experiences of all women of color, and both cis, trans and gender queer women in my research.
-Other research interests include African American and Asian American ethnic identity development, feminist literature, interpretations and applications of feminist media, and feminist spirituality.
+Other research interests include African American and Asian American ethnic identity development, mentoring programs, leadership development and career development.

 Select Research Papers

 The Ohio State University- Dr. Marc Johnston-Guerrero, College Student Development 1: Psychosocial Theories, LITERATURE REVIEW TITLE: Can I Get Off Stage Now?
 The Psychological and Developmental Effects of the Model Minority Myth on API Students: This brief literature review speaks to the ways that Model Minority Myth negatively impacts the psychosocial health of Asian students.

 The Ohio State University- Dr. Amy Barnes, Group Interventions, PAPER TITLE: Re-Defining Leadership: This final paper speaks to how I have learned to utilize Black Feminist theory to develop the way I lead and support students.